 Asia Pacific is expected to grow at the maximum CAGR of 11% over the forecast period.
 India and China are the key hubs for the life sciences outsourcing market.
 India and China account for the majority of the active pharmaceutical ingredient (API) and finished product exports across the globe.
 The presence of a strong scientific community, the maximum number of U.S.FDA authorized manufacturing sites (outside the U.S.), favorable government initiatives such as “Make in India”, are amongst the key factors expected to drive the life sciences BPO market over the forecast period.

-Moreover, the abundant availability of low-skilled and high-skilled labor, land and other resources in this region provide a competitive advantage in terms of production costs and back-end processing of several services.
+Moreover, the abundant availability of low-skilled and high-skilled labor, land, and other resources in this region provides a competitive advantage in terms of production costs and back-end processing of several services.

 Get your queries resolved from an industry expert.